Palesa CDC Board of Directors

-Since 2000, her work with public and private sectors leveraged capital to benefit small businesses, commercial developers, and diverse neighborhood capacity building organizations.
-Kimberly works for Renasant Bank as the Louisiana Community Development Officer, and previously worked for Woodforest National Bank, the U.S. Peace Corps in Lesotho, Southern Africa, Neighborhood Housing Services of New Orleans, HRI Properties, the City of New Orleans Office of Community Development & Recovery Management, Orleans Parish Public Schools, and Bloomington-Normal Economic Development Council.
+Since 2000, her work with public and private sectors leveraged capital to benefit small businesses, commercial developers, public school teachers, and diverse neighborhood capacity building organizations state-wide.
+Communities as far as Lake Charles, Lafayette, Baton Rouge, Monroe, Bastrop, Shreveport, Bogalusa, and as eastern as Chalmette, are cities where Kimberly fostered business to business growth opportunities.
+Kimberly has formerly worked for Renasant Bank, The First Bank, and Woodforest National Bank as the Louisiana Community Development Officer providing Community Reinvestment Act Investment Services.
+As a teacher for the U.S. Peace Corps in Lesotho, Southern Africa and Orleans Parish Elementary Public Schools, educator facilitation strategies greatly benefited her success at Neighborhood Housing Services of New Orleans, HRI Properties, the City of New Orleans Office of Community Development & Recovery Management, and the Bloomington-Normal, Illinois Economic Development Council.
 The latter organization won an International Economic Development Council Honorable Mention Award for data analysis and application.
-Kimberly’s works have coordinated $100M+ in public-private, program and project management.
+Kimberly’s community facilitation has coordinated $100M+ in public-private, program and project management, including real estate, housing and business programs.
+Kim founded Palesa LLC and has provided significant, new training opportunities to young men and women working in the construction trades.

 Owner of Successful Endeavors, a five-plex retail center in New Orleans, LA. with annual lease and sales revenue of $1.3M+.